A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Stability and bifurcation: the big picture and basic concepts

 then there exists an $r>0$ and a $\mathcal C^1$ function $g: B(\lambda_0; r) \to \mathbb R$ with $g (\lambda_0) = u_0$ such that

 for all $\lambda \in B(\lambda_0; r) = \{ \lambda \in \mathbb R: |\lambda - \lambda_0| < r \}$. $\Box$ \\

 Here we only consider one equation $f (u, \lambda) = 0$ with two unknowns $u$ and $\lambda$.
 The unknown $u$ is called the {\it dependent variable} while the unknown $\lambda$ is called either the {\it free variable} or {\it independent variable}.
 We express the unknown $u$ in terms of $\lambda$, such that $u=g(\lambda)$.
-The implicit function theorem gives us the condition under which we can do this locally and yields a relation for computing $\frac{d \, g(\lambda)}{d \, \lambda}$. \\
+The implicit function theorem gives us the condition under which we can do this locally and gives us a formula for computing $\frac{d \, g(\lambda)}{d \, \lambda}$. \\